 - Improve access to and use of the river and its surrounding environment; and

 - Ensure agricultural land continues to be productive.

-The VPA and Council will then address concerns before finalising the Growth Plan, which will be included in the policy section of the Greater Shepparton Planning Scheme.
+The VPA and Council will now consider all submissions before finalising the Growth Plan, which will then be implemented through an amendment to the Greater Shepparton Planning Scheme.